El-Suri/Analyse-Monkey-Brain-Tracts/README.md

-I still havne't gotten around to putting all the scripts on here since I have published the associated paper: 10.1016/j.neuroimage.2022.119096
+I still haven't gotten around to putting all the scripts on here since I have published the associated paper: 10.1016/j.neuroimage.2022.119096
 If anyone needs the files/ data as suggested in the paper please contact me and I will give you the finished versions/ finally update this repo.

 # Analyse Monkey Brain Tracts